Provide funding to support Salmon Recovery Funding Board projects intended to improve Chinook and forage fish.

 - The Conservation Commission received $10 million to work with landowners on improving riparian buffers on private land.
 Riparian areas are the important vegetated area alongside streams that are critical to keeping streams from getting too hot for salmon and provide habitat for the food that salmon eat.

 - The Washington Department of Fish and Wildlife received funding to complete an analysis of fish barriers in rivers supporting priority Chinook stocks.
 The report identifies barriers and streams that may have the greatest benefit to Chinook eaten by Southern Residents, listed salmon populations, and fisheries.

 - The Washington State Department of Ecology was authorized to pass through $8 million ($4.8 to Puget Sound) in federal Coastal Wetland Funds to enhance coastal habitat, with benefits to salmon.

 - The Washington State Department of Ecology received $40 million in 2019 and again in 2021 to restore and enhance stream flows to support healthy and sustainable salmon populations.

-- The Washington State Department of Natural Resources received $800,000 to enhance the Snohomish River watershed by planting trees, planting riverbank buffers, and removing creosote pilings in this high-priority Chinook watershed.
+- The Washington State Department of Natural Resources received $5.8 million to enhance the Snohomish River watershed by planting trees, planting riverbank buffers, and removing creosote pilings in this high-priority Chinook watershed.

 - The Legislature approved $3.6 million to design modifications to the Hood Canal Bridge that would allow migrating steelhead to pass through more safely and ensure more fish reach the ocean.